chipsalliance/chisel/docs/src/introduction.md

 of the Scala language.
 We recommend you consult one of the excellent Scala books to become more expert in Scala programming.

 For a tutorial covering both Chisel and Scala, see the [**online Chisel Bootcamp**](https://mybinder.org/v2/gh/freechipsproject/chisel-bootcamp/master).

-For quick reference "How-To" guides see the [Cookbooks](cookbooks/cookbooks).
+For quick reference "How-To" guides see the [Cookbooks](./cookbooks).

-For a deeper introduction to key concepts in  Chisel see the [Explanations](explanations/explanations).
+For a deeper introduction to key concepts in  Chisel see the [Explanations](./explanations).

-The [API Documentation](https://www.chisel-lang.org/api/) gives the detailed reference for the Chisel source code.
+The [API Documentation](../api/) gives the detailed reference for the Chisel source code.
-Note that previous versions can be found via the sidebar menu at [https://www.chisel-lang.org/chisel3].

-The [Resources](resources/resources) provides links to other useful resources for learning and working with Chisel.
+The [Resources](./resources) provides links to other useful resources for learning and working with Chisel.

-The [Appendix](appendix/appendix) covers some more advanced topics.
+The [Appendix](./appendix) covers some more advanced topics.

-The [Developers](developers/developers) section provides information for those working on the Chisel library itself.
+The [Developers](./developers) section provides information for those working on the Chisel library itself.

 >Throughout these pages, we format commentary on our design choices as in this paragraph.
 You should be able to skip the commentary sections